-If you encounter any accessibility barriers or have suggestions for improvement, please submit an Accessibility Request, which will be routed to our Accessibility Coordinator for response.
-We value your input and are committed to making our digital presence accessible to everyone.
+If you encounter any digital access barriers or have suggestions for improvement, please submit an Accessibility Request, which will be routed to our Accessibility Coordinator for response.
+We value your input and are committed to making our digital spaces accessible to everyone.